fluencelabs/docs/docs/build-mvm/overview/getting_started.md

 @fluencelabs/cli/0.12.7 darwin-arm64 node-v18.17.1
 ```

 If you get the above CLI version, or higher, you are good to go but should run `fluence update` just for good measure.
-Any trouble?
-Contact us on the Fluence discord  [development channel](https://fluence.chat).

 ## Hello World